karthikputtoju/Mastering-Python-in-21-Days/README.md

-# Python Tutorial Repository
+# Python Tutorial
 Welcome to the Python Learning Repository!
 This repository is designed to help you learn Python from basics to advanced topics.
-It includes notes, code examples, and exercises to practice what you've learned.
+It includes notes, code examples, and exercises to practice your learning.

 ## Table of Contents